5 Tips for Selling on GSA Advantage!

-As a GSA MAS contractor, companies are given access to a variety of tools and platforms for advertising and selling to government buyers.
-Arguably, the most important of these is GSA Advantage!®.
-Much in the way that you and I would purchase items from Amazon or shop online during Cyber Monday, contracting officers and procurement managers for government agencies access GSA Advantage to browse the full catalog of contractors and their offerings – products and services alike.
-Even if you’ve already established consistent relationships with existing buyers, your public sector footprint could grow even larger with the aid of GSA Advantage!®.
-Although managing Advantage! on the back-end can be a handful, the results you’ll see on the customer-facing side can be significant.
-Below are tips for how to sell on GSA Advantage!®.
+As a GSA Schedule contractor, you are given access to a variety of tools and platforms for advertising and selling to government buyers.
+Arguably, the most important of these is GSA Advantage!.
+Much in the way that you and I would purchase items from Amazon or shop online during Cyber Monday, Contracting Officers for government agencies access GSA Advantage! to browse the full catalog of contractors and their offerings.
+Even if you’ve already established consistent relationships with existing buyers, your public sector footprint could grow even larger with the aid of GSA Advantage!.

 2. Upload Photos and Detailed Descriptions